-5 Methods to Buy Bitcoin With PayPal in 2019
+5 Alternative Methods to Buy Bitcoin With PayPal in 2023

-You already have a PayPal account, and you’d rather not go through the hassle of buying Bitcoin through other means.
+You already have a PayPal account, and you'd rather not go through the hassle of buying Bitcoin through other means.
 You may also know that PayPal has mostly looked favorably upon buying Bitcoin, and since late 2020, you can buy cryptocurrencies using a PayPal wallet.
 All you need to do is have a funded PayPal account, choose the cryptocurrency you want to buy, and confirm your purchase.

 1. Buy Bitcoin with eToro

 Getting Bitcoins via eToro is by far the easiest and most-beginner friendly way.
 Besides PayPal (which is not available for US users), it also supports a multitude of other deposit methods.
-In most cases, your initial deposit needs to be at least $200.
+In most cases, your initial deposit needs to be at least USD 200.

 2. Get Bitcoins via PayPal and Virwox